Engin-Boot/pong-stage-AjinkyaGhatol/Stage0/game_run_page.md

 # Feature

-Controls movement of ball and slider according to user inpu Counts result or score of gameplay
+Controls movement of ball and slider according to user input Counts result or score of gameplay

 ## Acceptance Criteria